Back in 2019, while the Celebrity Edge was grabbing headlines, the Celebrity Summit was subtly undergoing a significant makeover.

 Specialty restaurant-wise, the ship offers Tuscan Grill (a high-end Italian steakhouse), Sushi on 5 (which serves exactly what you’d expect) and Qsine, which puts an unexpected twist on some familiar favorites.
 This last restaurant is quirky enough that it’s probably not for picky eaters.
 But meals here are as Instagrammable as they are experimental.
 The coffee shop onboard is Cafe al Bacio, which serves gelatos, pastries, and different coffees.

-Suite and AquaClass guests have access to two private dining areas, Luminae at The Retreat and Blu.
+Suite and AquaClass guests can access two private dining areas, Luminae at The Retreat and Blu.

 Fun Fact: When the ship debuted in 2001, the Normandie Restaurant was in the space where Tuscan Grill is now located.
 This was the line’s nod to the SS Normandie.